olin-fse/fse-docs/daily-docs/day-0-welcome-to-fse.md

-## Day 0
+## Week 0

 ### Welcome to FSE

 ##### Abstract

+Welcome to the first week of FSE!
+This week will be all about getting the ball rolling for projects.
 We'll answer such questions as - 'who are you?
 Who are we?
 What is FSE?', finalize project ideas, and start working through the process of creating project blueprints.

 ##### Goals

-By the end of class today, we hope to achieve the following goals:

-* Go over all course logistics
+* Go over all course logistics and get on the same page
 * Finalize project ideas
 * Communicate what it will take for you to create your project blueprint
 * Start working on project blueprints